clintwebb/backend/README.md

 ## Co-ordination between backend interfaces and storage.
-When requests are received, they are processed on the interface, and it needs to retrieve the requested data.
+When requests are received, they are processed on the interface and it needs to retrieve the requested data.
 If it is cached, will access it there, but if not cached, then it will need to talk to the storage asking for it.
-When initialised, the backend will create a network connection to the backend, and will queue requests through it.
+When initialised, the backend will create a network connection to the other backends, and will queue requests through it.
 Normally, the number of backends available, will be useful in determining which backend to send the request to.
 If there are 3 backends, each block will be stored on one of them, and backed up on another.
 When a query is made, it will know which is the primary by using a modulus.
 Each block is referenced by a number (based on a hash), a modulus of that number based on the number of backends will indicate which one is the primary.